Secure your referral network now! Here are 15 strategies family lawyers can use to nurture and develop their referral network for better business.

 To really achieve the full benefits of referral marketing, family lawyers need to ensure that they’re proactive and dynamic.
 Here are 15 strategies family lawyers can use to nurture and develop their referral network.

 Use various technological tools to establish and track contact with your potential clients.
-Social networking sites such as LinkedIn, Facebook and Twitter offer numerous ways to connect with and pass information along to referral sources and even prospective clients in a matter of minutes.
+Social networking sites such as LinkedIn, Facebook and Twitter offer numerous ways to connect with and pass the information along to referral sources and even prospective clients in a matter of minutes.
 Keep in mind that your communications should be geared towards the interests of your intended audience in order to establish you as a thought leader and to keep you top of mind with your audience.

 2. Send timely information to professional and personal contacts.